 The primary functions of the UKIPO of registering UK designs and trade marks, and granting UK patents, will continue unchanged.

 The EPO is not an EU institution, and the prosecution and opposition of European patents and patent applications at the EPO will not change.

 The rights of representation at the EPO of UK-based European Patent Attorneys will remain the same and it will continue to be possible to designate the UK on European Patents in the same way as for other non-EU EPC-contracting states, such as Norway and Switzerland.
-Abel & Imray have had a presence in Munich for over 35 years, and we will continue to represent clients in front of the EPO in our usual way.
+Abel + Imray have had a presence in Munich for over 35 years, and we will continue to represent clients before the EPO in our usual way.